Causal mediation analysis: From simple to more robust strategies for estimation of marginal natural (in)direct effects: Preliminaries

 for $a$ being either 0 or 1, and $m$ being any mediator value.
 Essentially we have invoked this assumption in defining the effects above.

-The second assumption may be called \textit{ignorability}, \textit{exchangeability} or \textit{unconfoundedness}.
+\paragraph{\textit{Unconfoundedness.}} The second assumption may be called \textit{ignorability}, \textit{exchangeability} or \textit{unconfoundedness}.
 This assumption requires that there is a set of observed pre-exposure covariates $C$ (where ``pre-exposure'' means either preceding exposure in time or simply not being influenced by exposure) that provides several conditional independence relationships.
 Specifically,

 for $a$ being either 0 or 1, and $m$ being any value in the distribution of the mediator given covariates $C$ in the unexposed.
 The first two of the three elements above fit with the usual notion of ignorability, where once we condition on some variables the \textit{observed} exposure (or mediator value) does not carry any information about certain \textit{potential} variables.
-The last element is different in that it requires conditional independence of two potential variables in two different worlds (thus commonly known as the cross-world independence assumption).
+The last element is different in that it involves two potential variables ($M_0$ and $Y_{1m}$) in two different worlds (thus commonly known as the cross-world independence assumption). \footnote{This assumption is needed to identify natural effects (which are defined based on a hypothetical situation where exposure is set to \textit{one condition} but mediator is set to the value under \textit{the other condition}) but is not needed to identify interventional effects -- see \cite{nguyen2022ClarifyingCausalMediation}.}

-In practice the usual way to deal with the unconfoundedness assumption is to ask (i) whether there is any mediator-outcome confounder (observed or not) that is influenced by exposure (this violates cross-world independence); and if not, (ii) whether there is a set of pre-exposure covariates $C$ (all of which observed) that captures all exposure-mediator, exposure-outcome and mediator-outcome confounders.
+In practice the usual way to deal with the unconfoundedness assumption is to ask (i) whether there is any mediator-outcome confounder (observed or not) that is influenced by exposure (often known as post-treatment confounder); \footnote{A post-treatment confounder $L$ results in violation of the cross-world independence assumption $M_0\independent Y_{1m}\mid C$, due to a backdoor path connecting $M_0$ and $Y_{1m}$ that is not blocked by $C$.
+This path is $M_0\leftarrow L_0\leftarrow U_L\rightarrow L_1\rightarrow Y_{1m}$, where $L_0,L_1$ are potential values of $L$ under exposure and nonexposure, $U_L$ represents the unique causes of $L$ that are not shared with $A,M,Y$ but are shared by $L_0,L_1$.
+For more thorough treatments of the no post-treatment confounder (or cross-world independence) assumption, see \cite{nguyen2022ClarifyingCausalMediation,VanderWeele2009,Imai2010,Pearl2012}.} and if not, (ii) whether there is a set of pre-exposure covariates $C$ (all of which observed) that captures all exposure-mediator, exposure-outcome and mediator-outcome confounders.
 If either the answer to (i) is yes or the answer to (ii) is no, then the unconfoundedness assumption does not hold.
-Note though that while we could use substantive knowledge to judge the plausibility of these assumptions, these assumptions are not testable using data.
+Note though that while we can use substantive knowledge to judge the plausibility of these assumptions, these assumptions are not testable using data.